-NOTE H · CONTINGENCY
+NOTE H · CONTINGENCIES, CONTINUED

 The District sustained damage and debris from Hurricane Ian in late September 2022.
 To date the District incurred and paid approximately \$200,000 for such repair and clean-up costs.
 The District is seeking reimbursement from FEMA.
 The amount and timetable of such reimbursement is unknown.
+No FEMA or insurance reimbursement was received during the year ended September 30, 2023.